19 In Movies lists

 Fat Front (2019)

 This film attracted me because it is a documentary, and we see the stories of real people.
-But in my opinion, the director was not successful in collecting these four stories and weaving them into a standard narrative.
+However, I think the director did not successfully collect these four stories and weave them into a standard narrative.
 Therefore, only the stories of the heroines told by them on camera can be called candid.

 As it turns out, the rest have serious psychological problems, and participation in the body-positive movement does not contribute to their solution at all; it either aggravates them or pushes them into the background.